Rosa-sinensis/Audio-Descrambler/README.md

 ### Future Improvements / Plan
 - Implement the audio amplifier using another types of amplifier such as Class AB and Class D amplifier
+- Implement the digital electronics section of the circuit using a DE0-Nano FPGA board